xipki/xipki/README.md

   - Exporting certificate from token

 - CLI (CA/OCSP Client)
-  - Client to enroll, revoke, unrevoke and remove certificates, to generate and download CRLs
+  - Client to enroll, revoke, unrevoke (unsuspend) and remove certificates, to generate and download CRLs
   - Client to send OCSP request
   - Updating certificates in token
   - Generating CSR (PKCS#10 request)